 - Provide one-on-one counselling and support to those gogos who are themselves HIV positive or whom have HIV positive grandchildren, ensuring initiation onto treatment, disclosure and adherence counselling and support

 In addition to their weekly support group meetings, the gogos come together weekly to participate in a variety of sporting and outdoor activities.
 Some groups walk together, others play soccer and some even hold aerobics classes in their local community hall.
-The motivation behind this fit and active gogos’ movement is HACT’s annual Gogolympics event which in 2017, is set to take place on the 27th April.
+The motivation behind this fit and active gogos’ movement is HACT’s annual Gogolympics event which takes place at the Molweni Sport Ground every year in April.

-- Six week parenting and child development courses which focus on educating the gogos about the different developmental stages their grandchildren will go through, and looking at different approaches and strategies towards issues such as discipline, having difficult conversations with grandchildren and supporting youth through the confusing puberty years.
+- Six week Basic Parenting and Children's Rights training courses which focus on educating the gogos about the different developmental stages their grandchildren will go through, and looking at different approaches and strategies towards issues such as discipline, having difficult conversations with grandchildren and supporting youth through the confusing puberty years.
 This course is very popular amoungst the grannies as they have the chance to ask any questions they may have related to their relationship with the grandchildren and the ways to best support them.

-- We run two dress-making schools in the communities which train grandmothers and also their unemployed, out of school grandchildren, in dress-making.
-We also run one advanced dress making course per year for 20 grannies who are ready to move to the next level.
-Once they have completed their training, the grandmothers are given a sewing machine to take back to their support group and train other grandmothers on.
-The support groups then start to create items such as clothing, linen, school and church uniforms to clothe their families and to generate an income
+- We run three community-based Sewing Schools which train grandmothers and also their unemployed, out of school grandchildren.
+Once they have completed their six month training course, the grandmothers are given a sewing machine to take back to their support group and train other grandmothers on.
+The support groups then start to create items such as clothing, linen, school and church uniforms to clothe their families and to generate an income.

-- In November annually we hold the Gogo of the Year event at which we honour our most active and enterprising gogos.
-This event is also an important part of our gogo support groups programme as it serves to inspire and motivate our gogos.
+- In November every year we hold the Gogo of the Year event at which we honour our most active and enterprising gogos.
+This event is also an important part of our Gogo Support Groups programme as it serves to inspire and motivate all our gogos.

-Each group is visited regularly by HACT HIV Counsellors and Testers and a trauma counsellor, to ensure that all grannies and their grandchildren know their status and have the opportunity to work through past trauma.
+- Each group is also visited regularly by HACT HIV Counsellors and Testers and a trauma counsellor, to ensure that all grannies and their grandchildren know their HIV status and have the opportunity to work through past trauma.